-We’ve discovered a few key cooking tips that will help earn your place in your family’s food hall of fame.
+I discovered a few key cooking tips that will help.
 First, shape foil into balls to help bake that perfect bacon-cup ring.
-Second, roasting is our favorite way to cook the sweet potatoes as it will yield a sweet-savory flavor combination.
+Second, roasting is my favorite way to cook the sweet potatoes as it will yield a sweet-savory flavor combination.
 And,don’t forget to top these with marshmallows, complete with a golden brown glow.
-For those who like it even sweeter, add a streusel-like element by finishing the bites with chopped roasted pecans.
-Talk about leaving a legacy!

 Sweet Potato Casserole Bacon Bites